Implementation Readiness Assessment

 3.2.3 Aligning the pathway with readiness levels

-Predominantly Level 1 across dimensions Begin with Phase 1 institutional setup and data inventory.
+Predominantly Pre-pilot (Level 1) across dimensions Begin with Phase 1 institutional setup and data inventory.
 Focus on a single pilot account.
-4--6 years

-Predominantly Level 2 with some Level 3 Begin Phase 2 activities in areas of strength while completing Phase 1 in others.
-2--4 years
+Predominantly Pilot compilation (Level 2) with some Regular compilation (Level 3) Begin Phase 2 activities in areas of strength while completing Phase 1 requirements in others.

-Predominantly Level 3 or higher Focus on Phase 3 integration and sustainability.
+Predominantly Regular compilation (Level 3) or higher Focus on Phase 3 integration and sustainability.
 Expand account coverage and deepen policy use.
-1--2 years

 Countries with existing SEEA implementation experience (whether for land, water, energy, or forest accounts) will often find that their readiness levels are higher across multiple dimensions, because institutional arrangements, data infrastructure, and human skills developed for other environmental-economic accounts are substantially transferable to ocean accounting.